somallg/soft-skills/README.md

 # Section 2 - How To Initiate A Conversation

 ## Lecture 2: Starting A Conversation
+1. The beginning of a conversation is the least important
+2. Start small

 ## Lecture 3: How To Transition The Conversation